cashubtc/nuts/nut-xx.md

 The Mint and the Signer MUST authenticate with each other using mTLS.

+## Seedphrase usage

+[BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonic seedphrase must be used for generation of the keysets.

+Example: `legal winner thank year wave sausage worth useful legal winner thank yellow`

+### Canonical unit reference parsing

+Implementations **MUST** accept currency unit labels case-insensitively and ignore leading or trailing ASCII whitespace.
+When serializing a unit into JSON (e.g., as part of a keyset description in NUT-01 responses), implementations **SHOULD** emit the uppercase representation of the unit so that mints and wallets display consistent labels.

+Before deriving an index, the input label **MUST** be transformed as follows:

+1. Remove leading and trailing ASCII whitespace characters (space, tab, carriage return, line feed).
+2. Apply Unicode Normalization Form C (NFC).
+3. Convert the normalized string to lowercase using Unicode-aware semantics.

+NOTE: Mints **MUST** make sure that the unit_reference integer has not been repeated before.

 ## Generating keys for the signer.

 For compatibility reasons all signers SHOULD implement the following BIP32 derivation path.